-- (1) Submitted false or misleading information on its application. - (2) Had a license issued under this Article cancelled by the Secretary for cause. - (3) Had a tobacco products license or registration issued by another state cancelled for cause. - (4) Been convicted of fraud or misrepresentation. - (5) Been convicted of any other offense that indicates the applicant may not comply with this Article if issued a license. - (6) Failed to remit payment for a tax debt under this Chapter.
-The term "tax debt" has the same meaning as defined in G.S.
-105-243.1. - (7) Failed to file a return due under this Chapter.

-(b)(d) Refund. - A refund of a license tax is allowed only when the tax was collected or paid in error.
-No refund is allowed when a license holder surrenders a license or the Secretary revokes a license.
+General Assembly Of North Carolina Session 2013 If the applicant for a license is a limited partnership, the applicant must 1 (3) 2 either be formed in this State or be authorized to transact business in this 3 State.
+4 If the applicant for a license is an individual or a general partnership, the (4) 5 applicant must designate an agent for service of process and give the agent's 6 name and address.
+7 Denial. - The Secretary may investigate an applicant for a license required under (c) 8 this Article to determine if the information the applicant submits with the application is 9 accurate and if the applicant is eligible to be licensed under this Article.
+The Secretary may 10 refuse to issue a license to an applicant that has done any of the following: 11 Submitted false or misleading information on its application.
+(1) Had a license issued under this Article cancelled by the Secretary for cause.
+12 (2) 13 Had a tobacco products license or registration issued by another state (3) 14 cancelled for cause.
+Been convicted of fraud or misrepresentation.
+15 (4) Been convicted of any other offense that indicates the applicant may not 16 (5) 17 comply with this Article if issued a license.
+Failed to remit payment for a tax debt under this Chapter.
+The term "tax 18 (6) debt" has the same meaning as defined in G.S.
+105-243.1.
+19 20 Failed to file a return due under this Chapter.
+21 (b)(d) Refund. - A refund of a license tax is allowed only when the tax was collected or 22 paid in error.
+No refund is allowed when a license holder surrenders a license or the Secretary 23 revokes a license.
+24 (e) (e) Duplicate or Amended License. - Upon application to the Secretary, a license 25 holder may obtain without charge one of the following:a duplicate or amended license as holder may obtain without charge one of the following:a duplicate or amended license as provided in this subsection.
+A duplicate or amended license must state that it is a duplicate or amended license, as appropriate.

-- (e)(e) Duplicate or Amended License.
-Upon application to the Secretary, a license holder may obtain without charge one of the following:a duplicate or amended license as provided in this subsection.
-A duplicate or amended license must state that it is a duplicate or amended license, as appropriate. - (1) A duplicate license, if the license holder establishes that the original license has been lost, destroyed, or defaced. - (2) An amended license, if the license holder establishes that the location of the place of business for which the license was issued has changed.
+- (1) A duplicate license, if the license holder establishes that the original license has been lost, destroyed, or defaced. - (2) An amended license, if the license holder establishes that the location of the place of business for which the license was issued has changed.